 Be mindful of your medication.
 Many people who are 65 years old and older take medication for heart issues, water retention, sleep, anxiety, depression, sugar regulation or pain relief.
 Some of these medications may cause dizziness or drowsiness.
 Ask your pharmacist if the combination of medicines you take make you more susceptible to falls.
 If you know your medication makes you dizzy or drowsy, plan your chores and outings around your medication schedule.
 It will help you minimize your risk of fall-related injuries.

 Fall-proof your house.
 Clean up spills quickly.
 Install railings or grab bars.
 Remove clutter, throw rugs, magazines and other items that may create tripping hazards from the floor.

 It’s easier to prevent a fall than to recover from one.
-For more information about fall prevention, visit bonejoint.net and read our blog (Link to fall prevention blog).
+For more information about fall prevention, visit bonejoint.net and read our blog.